-The duck potatoes or Sagittaria latifolia, and the cattail or Typha are both wetlands plants which are naturally occurring in wetlands states Tammy Sons, of Tn Nursery, a leading supplier of wetland in the US.
-Duck Potatoes are found in many parts of North America, including Hawaii, the Caribbean, Europe, Australia and South America.
+The duck potatoes or Sagittaria latifolia and the cattail or Typha are both wetlands plants naturally occurring in wetlands, states Tammy Sons of Tn Nursery, a leading supplier of wetland in the US.
+Duck Potatoes are found in North America, including Hawaii, the Caribbean, Europe, Australia, and South America.
 Cattails are found in most areas of North America.
 Both plants naturalize along the edges of ponds, lakes and rivers, bog and swamps.
-Cattails can survive as the water deepens and they become partially submerged and are often found in ditches along roadsides.
+Cattails can survive as the water deepens, and they become partially submerged and are often found in ditches along roadsides.

 Image result for duck potato

-https://www.tnnursery.net/cattail-plant/are considered to be an invasive species in many areas because often choke out other species of plants.
-This is because they spread by wind-dispersed seeds and they possess rhizomes which allow their colonies to form and spread underground, as well.
-The seeds of the cattail form part of the diet of the muskrat and the stalks are often found as part of the dens and platforms they build.
+https://www.tnnursery.net/cattail-plant/are considered an invasive species in many areas because they often choke out other plants.
+That is because they spread by wind-dispersed seeds and possess rhizomes that allow their colonies to form and spread underground.
+The seeds of the cattail form part of the diet of the muskrat, and the stalks are often found as part of the dens and platforms they build.
 Birds use the hairs from the seeds to line their nests.

 Image result for cattail

 Duck Potatoes are also considered invasive in many areas.
 However, they provide a varied diet for wildlife.
 The tubers are very similar to the common potato and can be cooked and eaten in the same ways by humans.
-The taste resembles that of common potatoes or chestnuts.
-The plant also produces late summer buds and fruits which can also be eaten.
-Ducks eat the seeds, while beavers, porcupines, and muskrats often eat the entire plant including the tubers.
+The taste resembles that of standard potatoes or chestnuts.
+The plant also produces late summer buds and fruits, which can also be eaten.
+Ducks eat the seeds, while beavers, porcupines, and muskrats often eat the entire plant, including the tubers.

-Both of these species are ideal choices when planning backyard habitats featuring ponds, where the desire is to attract wildlife.
-They both offer two advantages to this setting with their attractive appearances and their use as an animal food source.
-The cattail and the duck potato require constant monitoring and regulation in a backyard setting and must regularly be thinned to prevent their invasive behaviors.
+These species are ideal choices when planning backyard habitats featuring ponds, where the desire is to attract wildlife.
+They both offer two advantages to this setting: their attractive appearances and their use as an animal food source.
+The cattail and the duck potato require constant monitoring and regulation in a backyard setting and must regularly be thinned to prevent invasive behaviors.
 These plants are desirable species, and the stalks and seed heads of cattails are often dried and used in beautiful dried flower arrangements.